MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ## Understand concepts

-Use these topics to get a quick overview of the product and authoring steps:
+Use these topics to get a quick overview of the product and how to author a guide:

 - [Overview of Dynamics 365 Guides]()